Quasinormal modes in charged fluids at complex momentum: Non-perturbative computation of radius of convergence

 A careful analysis of the spectral curves of the three hydrodynamic modes contained in our system led to the results shown in figure \ref{fig:RC2}.
 In the panels (a)-(b),(c)-(d) and (e)-(f) we show the values of the momenta at which the spectral curves of the hydrodynamic shear, sound and diffusion modes become non-analytic in $d=3$ and $d=4$ dimensions, respectively.
 In each case there are several branches that appear over different ranges of the charge $\tilde Q$.
 The radius of convergence is then set by the smallest absolute value of momentum at which a pole collision occurs, depicted in the plots with solid lines.
 The dashed lines correspond to the same collisions but in regions where they are no longer dominant.
 The circles in the plots for the sound and shear correspond to the results for the radius of convergence obtained through a perturbative calculation in small-$k$ and we will come back to them in section \ref{sec:Pert}.

 In particular, we see that the radius of convergence for all the hydrodynamic modes is finite at $\tilde Q=0$ as expected from the analysis of \cite{Grozdanov:2019uhi,Grozdanov:2019kge}, and in quantitative agreement those results in the $d=4$ case.
-Interestingly, in the extremal limit, $\tilde Q \to 1$, the radius of convergence for the shear and sound modes goes to zero.
+Interestingly, in the extremal limit, $\tilde Q \to 1$, the radius of convergence for all hydrodynamic modes goes to zero.
 This matches nicely the results of \cite{Edalati:2010hk,Edalati:2010pn}, where they consider shear and sound QNMs for the extremal RN black brane in $AdS_4$ and they found a branch cut along the negative imaginary frequency axis.

-Let us now give some more details about the various branches of collisions seen in figure \ref{fig:RC2} , starting for the shear channel.
+Let us now give some more details about the various branches of collisions seen in figure \ref{fig:RC2}, starting for the shear channel.
 As can be seen from figure \ref{fig:RC2}(a) and (b), we get qualitatively the same picture in $d=3$ and $d=4$.
 Thus, for the sake of brevity, we will focus on the shear mode in $d=3$. \begin{itemize} \item \textbf{Red branch}: In this branch the radius of convergence is set by a collision between the shear mode and a non-hydrodynamic mode also in the shear channel.
 In figure \ref{fig:shear_12}(a) we show a representative example at charge $\tilde{Q} = 0.2$ and momentum $|k|^2=|k_c|^2=4.48$.
 The purple diamonds correspond to the location of the poles for real $k$.
 The purely imaginary one is the hydrodynamic shear mode, which traces the upper black curve as the phase is rotated.
 The other two are a pair of non-hydrodynamic modes that trace the lower black curve.
 The collision happens at the locations marked with stars, for $k^2=k_c^2=4.48\, e^{\pm\,i\pi\, 0.067}$, with the red arrows indicating the movement towards the collision at positive phase.
 The branch point in the corresponding Green's function is square-root type.

 \item \textbf{Blue branch}: In figure \ref{fig:shear_12}(b) we show a representative collision on the blue branch, for $d=3, \tilde Q=1/2$ and momenta $|k|^2=|k_c|^2=2.3$.
 The color-coding is the same as before, with the addition of the purple line which corresponds to (gapped) transverse gauge fluctuations.
 We see a qualitative change in the spectrum due to a collision between the two modes occurring precisely at the locations marked with blue stars at $k^2=k_c^2=-2.3$.
 The collision is between the shear mode and one of a pair of non-hydrodynamic modes in the transverse channel.
 The other mode in the pair collides simultaneously with a non-hydrodynamic mode in the shear channel.